 The two recipes differed in ingredients and complexity, and many restaurants who tried to emulate the flavor came up with their own recipe, muddling the ingredients list, sometimes adding pineapple juice and orange juice.

-The drink flew to popularity in the 1950s and 1960s, with many restaurants — especially tiki-themed ones — serving them.
+The drink flew to popularity in the 1950s and 1960s, and found its way onto the menu of many restaurants — especially Tiki-themed ones.
 The drink was also prominent in the 1961 film, Blue Hawaii, starring Elvis Presley.

-Below you’ll find my version.
-It is really the best Mai Tai recipe!
+Below you’ll find my pineapple version.
 It combines the best of the original and modern versions into one boozy, tropical drink with three kinds of rum.

 Tools & glassware

-To make the classic Mai Tai cocktail, you need the basics:
+To make this Pineapple Mai Tai cocktail, you need the basics:

 - a jigger for measuring,